 - PM specialists participate in consultation services for patients with psychosomatic illness who undergo surgery.

 - The consultant will provide optimal care for patients with complicated medical illnesses such as AIDS, cancer, or patients being advised for transplants.
-This service of C-L psychiatry calls for close connection with primary physicians.
+This service of C-L psychiatry calls for a close connection with primary physicians.

 - Some psychiatrists collaborate with the specialized care team for early detection and prevention of symptoms in patients.